 3:23 [m.
 168]--The fourth

 ominous at the expected motion to C minor.
 The bass rises

 slowly while the responses are now more connected, with an

-the expected internal motion in the fifth bar of
+the expected internal motion in the fifth bar of each phrase.

-into a nine-bar segment that blurs the line between this
+segment that blurs the line between this subsection and the

-more similar bars with internal motion.
+two more similar bars with internal motion.
 These in turn

 b’, but it flows directly

 (b’).
 A sudden